Cosmological inference from within the peculiar local universe: Selecting Local Universe Like Environments

-After an observer satisfying the above criteria is found, the entire system is rotated so that the direction of the bulk flow of criterion (ii) and the direction to the Virgo-like halo of criterion (iii) correspond to the real observed directions.
-The criterion on the bulk flow direction is exact, while the criterion on the direction to the Virgolike halo is imposed only on the azimuthal angle in a coordinate system in which the $z$-axis points towards the bulk flow direction.
-Criterion (iv) then suffices to orient the system.
-Note that the angular tolerances in (iv), (vi) and (vii) are less stringent than current observational constraints, in order to limit the required computation time.

-Subsequently, halos around the observer closest to the 3D coordinates of each JLA supernova are identified, and their velocities are queried.
-From these velocities, $\xi_{ij}$ can be calculated.
-For the typical observer of Fig.~\ref{fig:DSvsTH} (left), none of the steps regarding directional orientation discussed above are considered and observers are simply picked at random.
-As seen in Fig.~\ref{fig:DSvsTH} (right), a realistic LU-like observer on average sees correlations 2-8 times \emph{stronger} between the supernovae of a JLA like catalogue than does a typical observer, while the theoretical covariances of eq.(\ref{eq:Vij}) are valid only for idealised observers who see neither a local bulk flow nor a preferred orientation in the sky.

-\section{Peculiar velocity corrections in JLA}
+\subsection{Peculiar Velocity Corrections in~JLA}

-As emphasised by \citet{Colin:2018ghy}, the peculiar velocity `corrections' applied to the redshifts and magnitudes of the SNe~Ia in JLA \citep{Betoule:2014frx} seem to be neither consistent nor complete.
-Supernovae immediately beyond $z \sim 0.06$ are taken to be stationary w.r.t. the CMB and assumed to only have an uncorrelated velocity dispersion $c \sigma_z=$ 150 km s$^{-1}$ in the cosmological fits, even though observations of clusters indicate a bulk velocity of $372 \pm 127$ km~s$^{-1}$ due to sources beyond $200h^{-1}$~Mpc \citep{Hudson:2004et}.
-Unlike the intrinsic dispersion $\sigma_{M_0}$ which is assumed to be redshift \emph{independent}, the dispersion in the magnitudes as a result of the velocity dispersion is $5 \sigma_z /(z \mathrm{log}10)$ i.e. the magnitudes of lower redshift supernovae are selectively more dispersed.
-As seen in Fig.\ref{fig:NonCopProfiles}, the typical bulk flow in a $\Lambda$CDM universe actually continues to much larger distances, with the velocity decreasing gradually.
-In some environments, the bulk velocity may even \emph{increase} beyond a certain scale.
+It had been noted in Ref.~\cite{Colin:2018ghy} that the peculiar velocity `corrections' applied to the SNe~Ia redshifts and magnitudes in the JLA catalogue (see Appendix~\ref{JLA}) are neither consistent nor complete.
+SNe~Ia immediately beyond $z \sim 0.06$ were taken to be stationary with respect to the CMB and assumed to only have an uncorrelated velocity dispersion $c \sigma_z=$ 150 km s$^{-1}$ in the cosmological fits, even though observations of clusters indicate a bulk velocity of $372 \pm 127$ km~s$^{-1}$ due to sources beyond $200h^{-1}$~Mpc \citep{Hudson:2004et}.
+Unlike the intrinsic dispersion $\sigma_{M_0}$ which is assumed to be redshift-\emph{independent}, the~dispersion in the magnitudes as a result of the velocity dispersion is $5 \sigma_z /(z \mathrm{ln}10)$ i.e.,~the magnitudes of lower redshift supernovae are selectively more dispersed.
+As~seen in Figure~\ref{fig:NonCopProfiles}, the~typical bulk flow in a $\Lambda$CDM universe (see, e.g., Ref.\citep{Hong:2014jla}) continues to much larger distances, with~the velocity decreasing gradually.
+In~some environments, the~bulk velocity may even increase beyond a certain scale (as seen in the CosmicFlow-4 survey \citep{Watkins:2023rll}), although~the overall trend has to be a decreasing~one if the Universe is to become homogeneous when averaged on large scales.